majgis/change-log/README.md

 ## Initialize

 Create a new CHANGELOG.md file.
-A package.json file must be present.
+The name is taken from package.json if it exists, and from the folder name if it does not.

     change-log init